yorknouse/docs/pages/03-office.md

     nousemac1.york.ac.uk | 00:22:41:38:a8:97
     nousemac2.york.ac.uk | 00:22:41:36:03:21
     nousemac3.york.ac.uk | 00:22:41:35:f8:62
-    nousemac4.york.ac.uk | 00:19:e3:3b:49:56 (retired)
-    nousemac5.york.ac.uk | 00:19:e3:3b:8b:9f (retired)
     nousemac6.york.ac.uk | 40:6c:8f:19:7f:4b
     nousemac7.york.ac.uk | 68:5b:35:ce:35:82

-The numbering starts with the right-hand machine on the window-side of the room and works its way round to the left-hand machine on the opposite side.
-Each computer is also plugged into the corresponding numbered port on the switch.

 All 5 machines are registered in the IT Services landb (Mice and Men) and should be acquiring IP addresses through DHCP.
 In cases where machines are moved and fail to get leased a new IP this is often due to an issue with the multi-lan ports used by IT Services.
 Often unplugging and replugging the switch is enough to get the problem machine working (even if it is not now connected to the switch due to how multi-ports are allocated and released).

 They can all be accessed using SSH from within the campus network.
 (Username `nouse`; passwords [redacted] above.)
-Off campus, you can go via the VPN, `csteach1.york.ac.uk`, or the [Virtual Desktop Service](https://vds.york.ac.uk/html5).
+Off campus, you can go via the VPN or the [Virtual Desktop Service](https://vds.york.ac.uk/html5).

 ## Software/Files